Pavocracy/leetscraper/docs/VERIFY_SIGNED_PACKAGES.md

 ### Download the packages and signatures

-Download the leetscraper packages and the signature files from [pypi.org](https://pypi.org/project/leetscraper/#files) or from the [dist folder](https://github.com/Pavocracy/leetscraper/tree/main/dist) in this repo.
+Download the leetscraper packages and the signature files from [pypi.org](https://pypi.org/project/leetscraper/#files) or from the [latest release](https://github.com/Pavocracy/leetscraper/releases/latest) in this repo.
 You could also use curl with the copied url from either source.
 example: `curl https://copy-pasted-url-to/leetscraper-x.x.x.tar.gz -o leetscraper-x.x.x.tar.gz`

 *note: the signature files dont show in the pypi files page, but they are there. add .asc to the end of the download link to get the signatures*

 ### Use gpg to verify the signature

-Use gpg to verify the packages are signed by [this key](https://github.com/Pavocracy/leetscraper/blob/main/.github/workflows/build-and-publish.yml#L49)
+Use gpg to verify the packages are signed by [this key](https://github.com/Pavocracy/leetscraper/blob/main/.github/workflows/build-and-publish.yml#L48)
 `gpg --verify leetscraper-x.x.x.tar.gz.asc leetscraper-x.x.x.tar.gz`

 ### Trust this key if you wish